Product discovery: The good, the bad and the ugly

 This anti-pattern mostly boils down to being too junior in product management or overly confident, thinking that you already know what your customers want even if you don’t talk directly to them.
 This way, you won’t realize you’re perceiving assumptions as facts until it’s too late.

-Check again if you may have skipped an important part of the discovery process, because you might just be taking the riskiest, most difficult and the most expensive road to discovering and developing products while radically raising your chances for business failure.
+You may have missed an important part of the discovery process if you’re taking the riskiest, most difficult, and expensive road to developing products, which could increase your chances of business failure.
+Check again.

 The flip side of this anti-pattern is spending too much time on discovery.